 The REACT Console in detail

 REACT vs CDB

 There is one stunning difference between REACT and the old Command Data Buffer (CDB).
-While the CDB had two separated workstations, in REACT both crew are side by side.
-In other words, they operate in a single console with keyboard and trackball included.
+While the CDB had two separate workstations, in REACT both crews are side by side.
+In other words, they operate in a single console with a keyboard and trackball included.

 The REACT software uses Window’s-type screen displays that allow quick and reliable tracking of weapon system status and input of data.

 Side note: Its software code is in ADA programming language.

 Missileers can view the status of all 50 squadron missiles at the same time they display detailed status for their 10 primary sorties and the LCC.
 This provides much greater awareness of what’s going on in the entire squadron than CDB provided

 However, the most important feature of the REACT is automation.
 This system receives war order messages through three digital communications channels:

 - Very low-frequency radio